• Home

 This is the main panel of an altarpiece made for the meeting room of the Florentine youth confraternity of the Purification of the Virgin and of Saint Zenobius.
 The confraternity of adolescent boys occupied an important position within the civic and religious life of the city, in part because their meeting room was at the centre of Dominican life in Florence, at the convent of San Marco.
 This was where Cosimo de' Medici, who essentially ruled Florence, came to pray in private.
 Members of the confraternity met once a week to celebrate Mass and sing hymns to the Virgin, and took part in religious processions to celebrate the feast of the Purification of the Virgin and the feast of Saint Zenobius.

 The saints surrounding the enthroned Virgin and Child were specified in the contract which was drawn up in October 1461 between Gozzoli and Domenico di Stefano, the man in charge of the group's activities.
-Each saint was included for his significance to the to the confraternity.
+Each saint was included for his significance to the confraternity.
 Saints Zenobius and John the Baptist - the patron saints of Florence - are shown in the position of honour on the Virgin's right-hand side.
 Zenobius (whose miracles are depicted in two panels by Botticelli also in our collection) was the city's first bishop.
 Here he wears his bishop's robes, called a cope, and a mitre (the bishop's hat).
 The border of his cope is decorated with scenes of the life of the Virgin Mary and Christ.
 Next to him, Saint John points to the infant Christ.
 He is shown, as was customary, holding a slender cross and dressed in a furry tunic to represent the camel skin he wore in the desert.

 Saint Jerome kneels at the front left.
 The scholar-saint spent many years in the wilderness in prayer self-flagellating - the practice of beating or whipping yourself in order to express devotion and empathise with Christ's suffering.
 His inclusion reflects the confraternity's relationship with another devoted to Saint Jerome, which practised self-flagellation.
 Saint Francis, kneeling opposite, was also well known for his piety and humble lifestyle.
 The golden rays coming from his hands and feet symbolise the stigmata - the wounds of Christ that Francis developed because of his intense meditation on the suffering of Christ.